Relationships and Adult Attachment Styles

 Fearful

-One way of thinking about the adult attachment patterns[2] is to consider attachments patterns as continuums that focus on:
+One way of thinking about the adult attachment pattern is to consider attachments patterns as continuums that focus on:

 To what extent you avoid others?